 Dip the base into the sand mix, before the PVA layer dries.
-Then shake of the loose excess being sure to catch the loose sand into your sand container.
+Then shake off the loose excess, being sure to catch the loose sand into your sand container.
 You may also want to remove or rearrange any larger pieces of grit or gravel that sticks.
 Leave to dry for at least a few minutes.

 In your small container mix a small amount of PVA with water until it is fairly runny.
 Then paint this diluted PVA over the sand.

 When this layer dries it will help to keep the sand secure.
 It will also smooth out some of the excess roughness of the sand.
 This will make painting easier and less harsh on the brush used as well as save on paint.

 For this step a brush works best as an applicator.
 Be sure to thoroughly wash the brush in warm water afterwards to avoid the bristles bonding together.

 It can take as long as 24 hours for PVA to fully set.
 PVA cures through water evaporation so applying heat and air current from a hair dryer can speed it up.